Paul Gleeson (magician): Curator

 Rua was the co-curator and researcher for Dublin's Science Gallery 2013 Exhibition, 'ILLUSION', with Richard Wiseman, who was the primary curator with Michael John Gorman.
 This exhibition explored the neuroscience of magic and illusion.
 This exhibition is now touring globally as Science Gallery's most successful exhibition to date.

+Rua was also the Lead Consultant for Dublin's World of Illusion museum, where he was responsible for selecting the exhibits and installations featured and coordinated with the artists who created them.

 Live shows

 In 2013 and 2015, Rua had two successful runs of one-man shows in the Dublin Fringe Festival titled Of Rogues And Knaves. and "Secrets For Sale".
 Both shows explored the techniques of con-artists, pick – pockets, psychics and card cheats.
 The Irish Theatre Magazine wrote: "Gleeson has established himself as a master in the dying, though still fascinating craft of live deception."

 During the summers of 2013, 2014, and 2015 he performed on stage at one of Europe's largest outdoor festivals, the Electric Picnic, as well as the somewhat smaller "Body and Soul Festival".